tomaszkuehn/Yolo-on-Jetson-Nano-2GB/README.md

-# Yolo-with-IP-camera

-How to run on Jetson Nano
+# YoloV4 on Jetson Nano 2GB or 4GB

+First free some memory - use Xfce desktop manager, uninstall teamviewer.
+You should have 0.6-0.7GB memory consumed running the jtop only.

+Install and run YoloV4

 1. sudo apt update
 2. sudo apt install python3-pip